-Our members enjoy a direct link to ancient masters of martial arts through Mr. Ohshima and his direct instructor, Gichin Funakoshi, founder of Shotokan Karate.
+Our members enjoy a direct link to ancient masters of martial arts through Mr. Ohshima and his teacher, Gichin Funakoshi, founder of Shotokan Karate.

 Karate can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing and overall health.
 No special equipment is needed.